 In celebration of the upcoming UK release of The Wild Girl on 29 July, today I welcome author Kate Forsyth to share with us a behind-the-scenes look at her writing process for this novel.

-I was lucky enough to read The Wild Girl when it was first released in Australia.
+I was lucky enough to read The Wild Girl (my review) when it was first released in Australia.

 But without further ado, here’s Kate: